easychessanimations/easychess/ReadMe.md

 ## About easychess

+Easy Chess is a chess interface that supports variants Standard, Atomic and S-Chess.

-Easy Chess offers new ideas for searching and analyzing your lichess games
+Easy Chess offers new ideas for searching and analyzing your lichess games.

-Easy Chess is a chess interface that runs in the Heroku cloud:
+It runs in the Heroku cloud:

 [Easy Chess online](https://easychess.herokuapp.com)